xojs/xo/readme.md

     --space         Use space indent instead of tabs  [Default: 2] --no-semicolon  Prevent use of semicolons
-    --plugin        Include third-party plugins  [Can be set multiple times]
+    --plugin        Include third-party plugins  [Can be set multiple times] --extend        Extend defaults with a custom config  [Can be set multiple times]

   Examples
     $ xo